argilla-io/adept-augmentations/README.md

 Welcome to Adept Augmentations, can be used for creating additional data in Few Shot Named Entity Recognition (NER) setting!

 Adept Augmentation is a Python package that provides data augmentation functionalities for NER training data using the `spacy` and `datasets` packages.
-Currently, we support one augmentor `EntitySwapAugmenter`, however, we plan on adding more.
+Currently, we support one augmentor `EntitySwapAugmenter`, however, we plan on [adding some more](#implemented-augmenters).

 `EntitySwapAugmenter` takes either a `datasets.Dataset` or a `spacy.tokens.DocBin`.
 Additionally, it is optional to provide a set of `labels` to be included in the augmentations.
 It initially created a knowledge base of entities belonging to a certain label.
 When running `augmenter.augment()` for `N` runs, it then creates `N` new sentences with random swaps of the original entities with an entity of the same corresponding label from the knowledge base.